-New in 2018 In rural Northern Ireland in 1981, the annual harvest is interrupted by a visitor in a new play by Tony nominee Jez Butterworth.
-Begins October 2nd.
+Running since October 2018 In rural Northern Ireland in 1981, the annual harvest is interrupted by a visitor in a new play by Tony nominee Jez Butterworth.

 Playwright Jez Butterworth had his first major success with his play "Mojo," which premiered at London's Royal Court Theatre in 1995, winning the 1996 Laurence Olivier and Evening Standard awards.
 His play "Jerusalem," Butterworth's fourth play at the Royal Court, was a box-office and critical success.
 The production transferred to Broadway in 2011 and was nominated for the Tony Award for Best Play.
 His play "The River" also transferred to Broadway from the Royal Court in 2014 starring Hugh Jackman.

 "The Ferryman," transfers to Broadway following a sold-out engagement at London's Royal Court as well as a twice-extended run at West End's Gielgud Theatre.
 The play has become the fastest-selling production in the 60-year history of the Royal Court.
 Winner of the Evening Standard Awards for Best Play and Best Director, "The Ferryman" was also chosen as the Best New Play at the Critics’ Circle Theatre Awards in London and won the What’s On Stage Awards for Best Play and Best Director.
 Tony nominee Sam Mendes ("Cabaret," "Gypsy") directs.